Axway/amplify-central/content/en/docs/connect_manage_environ/connect_apigee_x/_index.md

 Connecting Apigee X to Amplify will provide you with a global centralized view of your APIs and their related traffic.

-Each Apigee X Organization can be represented by an Amplify environment allowing you to better filter APIs and their traffic.
+Each Apigee X organization can be represented by an Amplify environment allowing you to better filter APIs and their traffic.
 Supplied with the environment, two agents (Discovery and Traceability) interact with Apigee X and Amplify to:

 * Detect changes to Apigee X proxies deployments using the Discovery Agent.
 The Discovery Agent pushes the proxy configuration as an API service for the environment, which can then be published as a catalog item to be used by consumers to subscribe to the service.
-* Gather Apigee X statistics that are related to discovered APIs and prepare the metric events that are sent to Amplify Platform.
+* Gather Apigee X statistics that are related to discovered APIs and prepare the metric events that are sent to Amplify platform.

 ## Before you start

 * Read [Embedded Apigee X agents setup](/docs/connect_manage_environ/connect_apigee_x/embedded-agent-setup/)
-* You will need information on GCP and Apigee:
+* Gather information on GCP and Apigee:
-    * The Project ID for the Google Cloud Project
+    * The project ID for the Google Cloud project
-    * The Developer Email address that will be the owner of agent created Application in Apigee
+    * The developer email address that will be the owner of the agent created application in Apigee
-    * The Principal name of the service account created in setup
+    * The principal name of the service account created in setup

 ### Discovery Agent